kevinkhu/ticgaia/README.md

 Gaia DR3 IDs are now included on the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu) and the [ExoFOP](https://exofop.ipac.caltech.edu).

 You can search for individual or multiple Gaia DR3 IDs for TIC targets using the [search service on the ExoFOP](https://exofop.ipac.caltech.edu/tess/find_ticid.php).

+A research note detailing the full process is now available on [arXiv](https://arxiv.org/abs/2603.28850).
+The link to the research note will be made available upon publication.